 Then voilà!
 You have set in a sleeve.
 Practice does make perfect with this aspect of dressmaking.
 Below are some tips to make it easier.

-- SLOW – Take it easy, it is a slow step by step process.
+Take it easy.
+It is a slow step-by-step process.

 - Sew the gathers in a different color thread for easy unpicking of the gather stitch.